INTERNATIONAL ARTIST RESIDENCY VILLA WALDBERTA

 Lecture at Iwanson School of Contemporary Dance in Munich and presentation at the Munchner Stadtmuseum

-Aafke de Jong also gave a lecture for the students of Iwanson School of Contemporary Dance about Balinese dance and how she uses this as a source of inspiration for her own work.
+Aafke also gave a lecture for the students of Iwanson School of Contemporary Dance about Balinese dance and how she uses this as a source of inspiration for her own work.

-During the symposium at the Internationales Gamelan Musikfestival München both Gunawan and De Jong will give a presentation about their work (June 10th).
+During the symposium at the Internationales Gamelan Musikfestival München both Gunawan and De Jong gave a presentation about their work.

 The preparations during the residency were a prelude to a new piece named GONG (musical composition: Iwan Gunawan, choreography: Aafke de Jong).